-It’s a false choice, as Rob Go says in his post about this conflict.
+It’s a false choice, as Rob Go wrote in a post about this conflict.
 They both matter.
-Recently I had two very positive but very different customer interactions that demonstrated the types of conversation that can help you focus on both.
+Years ago, I had two very positive but very different customer interactions that demonstrated the types of conversations that can help you focus on both.

 Plenty has been written about “getting out of the building” to talk to users and potential customers.
 It’s a great way to focus on product/market fit.
 So I’ll focus on the type of conversation that can reveal opportunities for growth.
 Let’s call it scrutiny.

 Subjecting your software to scrutiny is not about talking to the users who hit the sweet spot of your product/market fit.
 You know the ones who love your app, have a few suggestions, but aren’t pushing its limits much.
 Scrutiny means talking to people that challenge your vision and your knowledge of your product’s functionality and use cases.